Crepes were never on my radar, really just something that I saw on television shows and movies. But then I tried them…

 Start again.
 Occasionally, let the skillet cool some.
 If it gets too hot, you’ll burn the crepe before it’s done.

-Chief Zoo Keeper hooked up the fruit filling you see pictured.
-It’s a combination of blueberries, strawberries, orange pineapple juice, honey and pineapples.
-Simply combine in a small skillet (he used the wok) and simmer down the juices to thicken.
+Simply combine whatever you’d like to use, or whatever you have on hand, in a small pan (he used our wok) and simmer down the juices to thicken.
 Once the juice reaches your desired thickness, you are golden!

 Whichever filling you use, add a small amount in the middle and roll the crepe up.
 We topped ours with powdered sugar and the thickened juice, but whipped cream would be amazing too!
 Chief is allergic to dairy, so we don’t have the yummy toppings laying around anymore.